-On 13 March 1981, the European Parliament referred the motion for a resolution tabled by Mr SUTRA and others on the taxation of wine (Doc.
+On 13 March 1981, the European Parliament referred the motion for a resolution tabled by Mr SUTRA and others on taxes applicable to wine (Doc.
 1-18/81) pursuant to Rule 47 of the Rules of Procedure to the Committee on Agriculture as the committee responsible.

-At its meeting of 1/2 June 1981, the Committee on Agriculture decided to draw up a report and at its meeting of 20 October 1981 appointed Mr LIGIOS rapporteur.
+At its meeting of 1/2 June 1981, the Committee on Agriculture decided to draw up a report and at its meeting of 20 October 1981 appointed Mr Giosue LIGIOS rapporteur.